leo-bogert/perfect-flac-encode/README.md

 * It encodes the singletracks to FLAC with very carefully chosen settings.
 The full manpage of FLAC was read by me when chosing the settings.
 * It runs flac --test on each singletrack which makes FLAC test the integrity of the file.
 * It decodes each singletrack to WAV again and compares the checksums with the checksums of the original WAV splitfiles.

+The secondary goal is providing a perfect backup of the original disc.
+For serving this purpose, it is ensured that it is technically possible to burn a disc of which every bit is identical to the original one.
+This is guaranteed by:

+* Copying the original CUE/LOG to the output directory.
+The CUE is needed for burning the disc.
+The LOG serves as a proof of quality.
+* A .sha256 file is generated which contains the SHA256-checksum of the original WAV image.
+For being able to burn a bit-identical CD, the user will have to decode the FLACs to WAVs and re-join the WAVs to an image.
+For making sure that this produced an image which is identical to the original one, the SHA256-checksum can be used.
+Notice that the CRC from the EAC LOG is not suitable for this because it is a "custom" CRC which is not computed upon the full WAV file.
+The EAC CRC does guarantee integrity of the audio data but is not easy to verify with standard tools.
+* (NOT IMPLEMENTED YET) A "REAMDE.txt" which contains all steps necessary to restore the original WAV image is written to the output directory.

 Additional features are: